jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mr. Hartley pauses.
 "Your work will make much noise at the Geological Society, Miss Anning."

-"They don't accept women as members."
+"They don't accept poor or women as members."

 "I know.
-Regardless your work will be know there."
+Regardless your work will be known there."

 Silence.